chrisoldwood/WMI/ReadMe.txt

 Introduction
 ------------

-This C++ class library is a wrapper façade over the native Windows COM-based WMI components.
+This C++ class library is a wrapper faÃ§ade over the native Windows COM-based WMI components.

 Documentation